Nenotriple/img-txt_viewer/docs/User_Guide.md

 - **Access:**
   - Via `Options` > `Autocomplete` > `Match Mode`.
   - Via the `☰` menu on the autocomplete row.
+- **Description:**
+  Determines how your input text is matched against available tags.
+Different match modes can affect the relevance and ordering of suggestions based on your typing patterns.
+- **Functionality:**
+  - Mode: `Match Whole String`
+    - All text between commas in the current selection is used for matching.
+  - Mode: `Match Last Word`
+    - Only the last word of the input string is used for matching.
+- **Usage Tips:**
+  - Experiment with different match modes to find the one that best fits your workflow.
+  - Choose a match mode that complements the types of tags or keywords you frequently use.
+  - The mode `Match Whole String` is recommended for `booru` tags.
+  - The mode `Match Last Word` is recommended for the `English Dictionary`.

 ---